Héctor García-Godoy

-Héctor Rafael García-Godoy Cáceres (Moca, January 11, 1921 – Santo Domingo, April 20, 1970) was a politician from the Dominican Republic.
-He served as president of the Dominican Republic from September 3, 1965, until July 1, 1966, following the Dominican Civil War.
+Héctor Rafael García-Godoy Cáceres (11 January 1921 – 20 April 1970) was a Dominican politician who served as the 44th president of the Dominican Republic from 1965 to 1966.
+He led the transitional government which ruled the country following the Dominican Civil War and organized elections held the following year.
+Former president Joaquín Balaguer won the election and succeeded García-Godoy which marked the beginning of Balaguer's 12 year rule, simply known as "The Twelve Years".

-García-Godoy was the grandson of the Cuban-born Dominican poet Federico García Godoy and the Dominican President Ramón Cáceres.
+García-Godoy was the grandson of the Cuban-born Dominican poet Federico García Godoy and President Ramón Cáceres.
 He was also the cousin of the Dominican painter Darío Suro.

 Service

 After serving as a diplomat in the mid-1940s, García-Godoy was employed at the Foreign Ministry and served on the board of directors of the Reserve Bank.
 He was appointed Deputy Chairman of the Central Bank of the Dominican Republic in 1955.
 In 1963, he served as foreign minister under Juan Bosch, whose government was overthrown later that year.
 Afterward he temporarily acted as president and organized the 1966 elections in which Joaquín Balaguer regained the presidency.
 Balaguer subsequently appointed him as ambassador to the United States in 1966, serving until 1969.